Online and Distribution-Free Robustness: Regression and Contextual Bandits with Huber Contamination: Introduction

-Still, there is a widespread need for provably robust learning algorithms and in many setting these types of evenly spread out assumptions are just not appropriate.
+Still, there is a widespread need for provably robust learning algorithms even in settings where these types of ``evenly spread out'' assumptions are just not appropriate.
 This is particularly the case in the context of online prediction \cite{cesa2006prediction} which operates in a setting where the input data is ever-changing and potentially even adversarially chosen.
-This flexibility allows it to capture challenging dynamic settings, as arise in reinforcement learning, where our learning algorithm interacts with the world around it and its decisions may in turn influence the sequence of prediction tasks it is expected to solve.
+This flexibility allows it to capture challenging dynamic settings, as arise in reinforcement learning, where our learning algorithm interacts with the world around it and its decisions may in turn influence the next prediction task it is expected to solve.
 In this work we take an important first step towards answering a much broader question:

 \begin{quote} {\em Are there provably robust learning algorithms that can tolerate adversarial corruptions even for challenging high-dimensional and distribution-free online prediction tasks? } \end{quote}